ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/wsl2/setup.md

 Windows Terminal is a great way to use WSL.
 It can be installed from the [Microsoft Store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
 The [repository is on GitHub](https://github.com/microsoft/terminal).

 Windows Terminal supports multiple command lines: PowerShell, Command Prompt, and WSL Linux.
-It's also very configurable.
+It is very configurable.

 ## Run bash.exe

-From Windows, bash.exe (or just bash) can be used to run commands in WSL.
+From Windows, `bash.exe` (or just bash) can be used to run commands in WSL.

 You can enter the default WSL distribution by running bash from a Windows Command Prompt: